Delete a virtual network gateway using PowerShell

 3. Verify the resources in the list.

-When the list is returned, review it to verify that you want to delete all the resources in the resource group, as well as the resource group itself.
+When the list is returned, review it to verify that you want to delete all the resources in the resource group, and the resource group itself.
 If you want to keep some of the resources in the resource group, use the steps in the earlier sections of this article to delete your gateway.

 The result that is returned shows 'Succeeded'.